2023-08-03 - Daily NewsPublished on August 3, 2023

 MISCHIEF UNDER $5000, THEFT UNDER $5000, POSSESSION OF BREAK IN INSTRUMENTS, BREACH

 Cornwall, ON – Scott Robinson, 27, of Cornwall was arrested on August 3rd, 2023 and charged with mischief under $5000, theft under $5000, possession of break in instruments and breach of release order for failing to abide by his curfew.
 It is alleged during the early morning hours on August 3rd, 2023, the man damaged the window of a parked vehicle in the area of Marlborough Street and removed a bank card and documentation from the vehicle.
 Police were contacted and took the man into custody, at which time he was found to be in possession of break in instruments.
 He was charged accordingly and held for a bail hearing.

 CALLS FOR SERVICE

-There were 61 calls for service in the City of Cornwall over the last 24 hours (8:00 am yesterday to 8:00 am today).
+There were 68 calls for service in the City of Cornwall in the last 24 hours (8:00 am yesterday to 8:00 am today).
 To see what’s happening in your neighbourhood visit our Crime Plot Map.